MBGDNC/Frontend-Project-Template/README.md

 Build for production with "npm run build".

-Deploy the "build" directiory after buildign for production.
+Deploy the "build" directory after building for production.

 ## Features